-In 2017 alone, Aussies spent about $29 billion in credit cards over Christmas.1 To avoid starting the new year with a financial hangover, let’s look at some tips to celebrate without increasing your debts.
+But with Christmas fast approaching, Aussies may be tempted to splurge ahead of the silly season.
+To avoid starting the new year with a financial hangover, let’s look at some tips to celebrate without increasing your debts.
 You can thank yourself for getting a good head start on your financial goals next year.

 Tip 1: Create and stick to a budget

 A budget is great place to start.
 Need to get presents for all your loved ones?
 Jot all of them down in a Google sheets spreadsheet and assign a dollar amount and gift idea to each person.
 This makes sure you won’t be tempted to get them ‘just one more thing’ that might catch you out at the bargain bin.
 Do your research and compare prices to make sure you find one that fits with your budget.
 To keep track and monitor your budget, try this handy MoneySmart TrackMySPEND app which you can download from the online app stores.
 If money is tight, why not consider gifting redeemable DIY vouchers for tasks like babysitting or homemade dinners, or even create your own Christmas hamper with some baked goodies for family and friends.
 It’s budget-friendly and more importantly, it’s a thoughtful and creative gift.
 You can look up more tips here.

 It’s understandable that end of year deals are often too hard to pass up but try not to sign up for another store card just to get the bargain.
 If you feel like you have to, it's always important to understand the terms and conditions and how much your repayments will be.